arefeen/TAPAS/README.md

 ### Requirements
-1. gcc version 4.8.3 20140911
+1. The tool runs on linux machine.
 2. samtools 1.3
 3. R 3.1.3
-4. matrixStats, locfit and stats packages of R
+4. matrixStats, locfit and stats packages of R.

 ## APS detection
 APS_detection of TAPAS detects novel APSs of genes.